 Deactivation of a Task Group

-802.11 WG may deactivate a TG it has formed.
-After the objective of the TG is complete, its charter expires and is deactivated by the WG.
+The 802.11 WG may deactivate a TG it has formed.
+After the objective of the TG is complete, its charter expires and the TG is deactivated by the WG.
 If the TG has not completed its work within its allotted period of time, the TG can request to be disbanded by the 802.11 WG or request an extension of time.
 The TG may request the WG to deactivate the TG prior to the expiration of the PAR.
-Motion to deactivate a TG requires 75% approval.
+A motion to deactivate a TG requires 75% approval.

 Study Groups